 Antinous was mentioned as a sub-division of Aquila in Ptolemy’s Almagest, although it is not included among the canonical 48 Greek figures.
 Ptolemy worked at Alexandria at the mouth of the Nile and he compiled the Almagest about 20 years after the famous drowning so he would have known the story; indeed, he might have had a hand in creating the constellation, possibly at Hadrian’s request.

+According to Ptolemy, Antinous consisted of six stars of 3rd to 5th magnitude, which we now know as Eta, Theta (the brightest at magnitude 3.2), Delta, Iota, Kappa, and Lambda Aquilae.
+These six stars can be seen, for example, on Albrecht Dürer’s star chart of 1515, although Dürer did not show the figure of Antinous himself.
 The constellation’s first known depiction was in 1536 on a celestial globe by the German mathematician and cartographer Caspar Vopel (1511–61); it was shown again in 1551 on a globe by Gerardus Mercator.
-Tycho Brahe listed it as a separate constellation in his star catalogue of 1602 and it remained widely accepted into the 19th century, when its stars were eventually remerged with Aquila.
+Tycho Brahe listed it as a separate constellation in his star catalogue of 1602 (albeit with only three stars) which ensured its inclusion on many subsequent charts.

-Johann Bayer imagined Antinous grasped in the claws of Aquila, as did Bode.
+Johann Bayer imagined Antinous grasped in the claws of Aquila, as did Bode (above).
 On other charts, though, Antinous seems to be free-flying, as befits a young god.
 Hevelius equipped him with a bow and arrow, perhaps symbolizing his participation in Hadrian’s hunt of the man-eating Marousian Lion in Libya.
 Because of his position beneath Aquila, Antinous has sometimes been confused with Ganymede, another celestial catamite, who was carried off by an eagle for Zeus, but he is actually represented by Aquarius.

 © Ian Ridpath.
 All rights reserved